pkdone/mdb-server-stats-to-csv/README.md

 # MongoDB Server Statistics To CSV Project

 Gathers MongoDB database server statistics (especially WiredTiger statistics) over time and appends these to a CSV file.
-The main Python script is useful where the MongoDB servers are remote and it is not possible to access the MongoDB servers' captured "Full Time Diagnostic Data Capture" ([FTDC](https://docs.mongodb.com/manual/administration/analyzing-mongodb-performance/#full-time-diagnostic-data-capture)) statistics, which will be the case for end users leveraging the [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) DBaaS.
+The main Python script is useful where the MongoDB servers are remote and it is not possible to access the MongoDB servers' captured "Full Time Diagnostic Data Capture" ([FTDC](https://docs.mongodb.com/manual/administration/analyzing-mongodb-performance/#full-time-diagnostic-data-capture)) statistics, which used to  be the case for end users leveraging the [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) DBaaS.
 Also see the MongoDB [t2](https://github.com/10gen/t2) time series visualisation tool.

 For usage first ensure the '.py' script is executable and then run:
 ```